-Another nonstandard test for the long term cointegration has been also proposed by Banerjee et al. (1998) who suggest testing the null of $\rho = 0$ against $\rho < 0$ in 2, we denote this test as the $t{BDM}$ test.
+Another nonstandard test for the long term cointegration has been also proposed by Banerjee et al. (1998) who suggest testing the null of $\rho = 0$ against $\rho < 0$ in 2, we denote this test as the t{BDM} test.
 Both of these tests will be used to infer cointegration between oil price changes and output.
-Finally, we test for long- and short-term asymmetry using a standard Wald test of the relevant parameters.
+Finally, we test for long- and short-term asymmetry using a standard Wald test of the relevant parameters.21

-The specification in 2.6 is appropriate for our purpose as it is able to capture, the short-term and the long-term dynamics and asymmetry in the relationship between the oil price and industrial output.
+The specification in Eq.
+6 is appropriate for our purpose as it is able to capture, the short-term and the long-term dynamics and asymmetry in the relationship between the oil price and industrial output.
 As the model is linear in terms of all of its parameters, it can be estimated by a standard OLS estimator.

-3. Data Set and Empirical Findings
+3. Data Set

 To investigate non -linear cointegration, long and short-term asymmetry of the oil-output relationship in the MENA economies, we use monthly data on the WTI crude oil prices as well as on the industrial production of five countries.
-These countries are Egypt, Tunis, the United Arab Emirates, Saudi Arabia and Kuwait.
+These countries are Egypt, Tunis, the United Arab Emirates, Saudi Arabia, and Kuwait.22

 For each country, the sample covers a different period depending on the availability of the data.
 In particular, we find data for Egypt from November 2010 to June 2018 for a total of 89 monthly observations.
-The data for Saudi Arabia starts at December 2006, but it ends on October 2018 and hence, we have found 119 monthly observations.
-The rest of samples are as follows: the UAE data is available from January 2008 to October 2016, for a total of 105 observations; The Kuwaiti data from
+The data for Saudi Arabia starts in December 2006, but it ends on October 2018 and hence, we have found 119 monthly observations.
+The rest of the samples are as follows: the UAE data is available from January 2008 to October 2016, for a total of 105 observations; The Kuwaiti data from July 2009 to October 2016 for a total of 88 observations; and finally, the Tunisian data from October 2007 to March 2018 for a total of 125 observations.